www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

 * [ ] Provide application downloads.
 * [ ] Deploy application on public server.
     * [ ] Implement privacy warning pop up, only for server.
+* [ ] Add missing points of this ticket to the changelogs.
 ## Tasks to be planned in other tickets
 * [ ] User should be able to define part of the solution.
 * [ ] Use JQuery instead of own functions.